 Traditional approach: Manual Excel sorting (hits 1M row limit), hire VA for $500–1,000 to clean manually.

-Savings: Hours of manual work eliminated, prevent duplicate product listings (confuses customers), maintain accurate inventory counts.
+Savings: Hours of manual work eliminated, prevent duplicate product listings, maintain accurate inventory counts.

 Finance & Compliance